 You should be taking 5mg of folic acid.
 If you’re less than 12 weeks pregnant, speak to your healthcare team about getting a prescription.
 You don’t need to take it if you’ve passed the 12-week point.

 Some medications aren’t safe to take when you’re pregnant, so you should’ve stopped taking them before your pregnancy.
 If you haven’t spoken to your healthcare team about your medication, talk to them as soon as possible.

 It’s really important you have your kidneys and eyes checked.
 Talk to your diabetes team about arranging this.

-Keep your blood sugar at a safe level
+Keeping your blood sugar at target levels

 Your diabetes team will arrange regular appointments with you, to check your blood sugar and to help you keep it at a safe level.
 They will also check how your baby is growing.

 You’ll have weekly or fortnightly contact with a joint diabetes and antenatal team throughout your pregnancy.
 It’s really important to keep in contact this often – the team are there to support you.

 It’s vital you keep your blood sugar at the target levels agreed with your team, so you’ll need to check them more regularly.
 Your individual targets may be different, but you’re generally aiming for these:

 - When you haven’t eaten – below 5.3mmol/l.

 - One hour after eating a meal – below 7.8mmol/l, or two hours after meals – below 6.4mmol/l.